backupbrew/switchbrew/Settings services.md

 This uses [\#GetDebugModeFlag](#GetDebugModeFlag "wikilink") internally, if the output flag is 0 an error is thrown.

+This runs the same code as GetFirmwareVersion2, with the last 0x80-bytes of the [output](System%20Version%20Title.md "wikilink") being copied to the output buffer.

 ## Language

 "nn::settings::Language" (s32) is basically array indices in the output